twoBirds/twobirds-core/README.md

 There are some property names in twoBirds instances that are reserved:

-* *target*: ... is the DOM node the tB instance is attached to.
+* *target*: ... is the DOM node or another object ( e.g. a tB instance ) the tB instance is attached to.

-* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) checks against the "namespace" property.
+* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since the regEx selector tb( /.../ ) checks against the "namespace" property.

 * *handlers*: ... is a plain object, where { key: value } is { eventName: function myHandler( pEvent ){ /\*...\*/ } }.

 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.

 Internally they are converted to array anyway.

 As for handlers, there currently is 1 event name that is reserved:

 * *init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }

 This event *will be sent to every newly created instance*, wether there is requirement loading or not.

-The init handler defined in the class is the "boot method" of every tb instance.
+The init handler defined in the constructor is the "boot method" of every tb instance.

 #### ...special convention inside twoBirds instances:

-* If a property name contains a dot ("."), it is treated as a namespace which should contain a JS object or function. twoBirds will check whether this namespace already exists, then ...
+* If a property name contains a dot ("."), it is treated as a namespace which should contain a JS object or function.

+twoBirds will check whether this namespace already exists, then ...

-IF NOT: twoBirds will convert the property name to a subdir string like so
+*IF NOT:* twoBirds will convert the property name to a subdir string like so

 "app.Body" ==> "/app/Body.js"

 ...and starts loading the file.

-IF IT EXISTS OR WHEN ITS LOADED:
+*IF IT EXISTS OR WHEN ITS LOADED:*

 twoBirds will check whether the namespace points to a function or a plain object.